jpnt/kman/README.md

 into a command class, allowing for easy execution and management.

 Strategy Pattern: The strategy lets the algorithm vary independently from clients that use it.
-Used for handling multiple bootloaders (e.g., GRUB, LILO, systemd-boot), multiple initramfs tools (e.g., Dracut, mkinitcpio).
+Used for handling multiple bootloaders (e.g., GRUB, LILO, systemd-boot) and multiple initramfs tools (e.g., Dracut, mkinitcpio, booster).

 State Machine Pattern: Used to represent different phases of the kernel management process (downloading, installing, configuring, etc.) and manage transitions between these states.